bennetyf/RecSys/README.md

-# This is a Project for Cross-Domain Recommender Systems
+# This is a Project for Recommender Systems

-### This project aims to develop new algorithms on cross-domain recommender systems using deep learning
+### This project aims to develop new algorithms on recommender systems using various methods:

+* Matrix Factorization
+* Deep Learning
+* Others

 ### The datasets used are ignored in this repository